KyleGalvin/frontendBoilerplate/README.md

 ## Todo:

-Add unit tests
+* Add unit tests

-Make navbar component stateless
+* Make navbar component stateless

-Integrate modal component code into the page flow better
+* Integrate modal component code into the page flow better

-login/logout redirect to/from dashboard
+* login/logout redirect to/from dashboard
+* Better HTTP verbs

 ## To install this project: